vsemionov/fleet/README.md

 However, it takes time for data to be collected to have anything to visualize.
 I run Fleet on a remote server to collect data.
-On the machine running Fleet, ports are opened only on the loopback network interface (localhost).
+Ports are opened only on the loopback network interface (localhost).
-To access its services, you can connect to the host server via SSH and tunnel the needed ports:
+To access Fleet's services, you can connect to the host server via SSH and tunnel the needed ports:
 ```shell
 ssh -N -L 8080:localhost:8080 -L 8088:localhost:8088 user@host
 ```